HandsOnDataViz/book/docs/HandsOnDataViz.md

 that feeds data into the Leaflet Maps demo above.
 </p>

-### Tutorial Outline
+### Tutorial Requirements and Overview

-Before beginning this tutorial, you must have a [Google Drive account](http://drive.google.com), and know how to [File &gt; Make a Copy in Google Sheets](copy.html), as described in Chapter 3.
-Also, you must have a [GitHub account](http://github.com), and know how to [Edit and Host Code with GitHub](github.html), as described in Chapter 11.
-We have omitted many screenshots below that illustrate steps we previously covered, so if you get lost, go back to that chapter.
+Before you begin, you must have a [Google Drive account](http://drive.google.com) and know how to [Make a Copy in Google Sheets as described in Chapter 3](copy.html).
+Also, you must have a [GitHub account](http://github.com) and know how to [Edit and Host Code with GitHub as described in Chapter 11](github.html).
+We omitted some screenshots below that illustrate steps we previously covered, so if you get lost, go back to those chapters.

-In the first part of the tutorial, you will create and publish your copies of our GitHub and Google Sheets templates:
+Since this tutorial involves multiple steps, we created this outline to provide a broad overview.
+In the first part, you will create and publish your copies of two templates, one for GitHub and another for its linked Google Sheet.

 -   1. Copy the GitHub template and publish your version with GitHub Pages.